The world’s biggest collection of Montréal Expos memorabilia

 Expos Fest

-The goal of Expos Fest is to raise $3 million by the end of 2030 to support Le Pavillon Kat Demes at the Montréal Children’s Hospital.
-The Pavilion will house families of sick children in long term care.
-Thus far Expos Fest has raised more than $1 million.
+The goal of Expos Fest is to raise $3 million by 2028 to support Le Pavillon Kat Demes at the Montréal Children’s Hospital.
+The Pavilion houses families of sick children in long-term care.
+Thus far Expos Fest has raised more than $2.47 million.

 Expos memorabilia